Associate Sponsors

 Subhomoy Bhattacharjee New Delhi

-What does the government money buy?
-The answer comes from an often overlooked document presented as part of the Budget papers by the finance minister in Parliament.
-This is the Outcome Budget for every year or, to give its full name, the Output Outcome Framework for Schemes.
+What does government money buy?
+The answer comes from an often-overlooked document presented as part of the Budget papers by the finance minister in Parliament.
+This is the Outcome Budget for every year, or, to give its full name, the Output Outcome Framework for Schemes.

 In 2021-22 (FY22), as part of the Indian Railways reforms, the finance ministry promised to ramp up investments in the sector in a big way.
-The Railways, in turn, promised to achieve two outcomes: to take freight loading to 3 billion tonnes (from about 1,200 million tonnes in FY21); and increase the average passenger train speed from 33 to 42 km per hour, both by FY30.
+The Railways, in turn, promised to achieve two outcomes: To take up freight loading to 3 billion tonnes (from about 1,200 million tonnes in FY21) and increase the average passenger train speed from 33 to 42 km per hour — both by FY30.

-The Outcome Budget, or, to give its new name from this year, the Output Outcome Monitoring Framework (OOMF), states that freight throughput in FY27 will rise by less than 1 per cent (0.89 per cent) from FY26 levels of 1.055 billion tonnes.
 The Railways have, in fact, regressed since FY24.
-The total freight throughput for that year was far higher at 1.59 billion tonnes.
+The total freight throughput for the year was far higher at 1.59 billion tonnes.
 The candour shown by the OOMF is welcome, with the data highlighting that the impact of the massive investments made in the Railways is taking longer than anticipated to improve the efficiency of the state-run transporter.

-The near-similar placement of data is even more pronounced in the Ministry of Road Transport and Highways, the other big-ticket capex expenditure item for the finance ministry.
-As the table shows, the numbers are identical even for minor items such as the “removal of black spots on NHs (national highways)”, at 1,000.
-The congruence is more stark for bigger line items such as “public-private partnership contracts awarded as a per cent of total awarded length in the current FY”, which stands at 30 per cent for both years.
+The near similar placement of data is even more pronounced in the Ministry of Road Transport and Highways, the other big-ticket capex expenditure item for the finance ministry.
+The numbers are identical for even minor things, like the “removal of black spots on NHs (national highways)”, at 1,000.
+The congruence is more stark for bigger line items such as “public-private partnership contracts awarded as a per cent of total awarded length in the current FY”, which is 30 per cent for both the years.

 Other than the change of name, as the finance ministry has noted, there is no revision in the presentation of data in the OOMF over the years.

-The document mentions that the operational metrics to measure outcomes will be (a) the financial outlay; (b) clearly defined output and outcome statements; (c) measurable output and outcome indicators; and (d) specific output and outcome targets.
-While the intent behind the document is to enhance transparency, predictability and ease of understanding of the government’s development agenda, it does not answer the key question: What is the rate of return on investment (ROI) on government outlays?
+The document mentions that the operational metrics to measure the outcomes will be (a) the financial outlay; (b) clearly defined outputs and outcomes statement; (c) measurable output and outcome indicators; and (d) specific output and outcome targets.
+While the thought behind this document is to enhance transparency, predictability, and ease of understanding of the government’s development agenda, it does not provide an answer to the question: What is the rate of return on the investment (ROI) on the government outlays?

 One subscription.
 Two world-class reads.